Judicial and Bar Council: Membership

+Former members

 The members of the JBC were:

 Chief Justice

 The Chief Justice became a member starting on December 10, 1987.

 Secretaries of Justice

 The Secretary of Justice became a member starting on December 10, 1987.

-Representative from Congress
+Representatives from Congress

 Congress is a bicameral legislature.
 The representative from Congress is either Chairman of the Senate Committee on Justice and Human Rights, or the House Committee on Justice.